Internet on the go, saving money

 If you are a European citizen and traveling within a country in the European Economic Area (EEA), which includes all EU countries plus Iceland, Liechtenstein and Norway, you most likely already have the perfect solution in your pocket.

-Thanks to the landmark "Roam Like at Home" agreement , you can use the minutes, SMS and Giga of your domestic rate plan at no extra charge.
+Thanks to the landmark "Roam Like at Home" agreement , you can use the minutes, SMS and data of your domestic plan at no extra charge.

 Simply put, traveling from Rome to Paris, from Madrid to Stockholm, will allow you to use your smartphone exactly as if you were at home.
 It is convenient, transparent and, in the vast majority of cases, all you need for your EU travels.

-Before you leave, take two minutes to check your carrier's app or website.
+Before you leave, take two minutes to check your provider's app or website.
 Look for the "Roaming" or "My Offer Abroad" section and check exactly how many Giga you have available in Europe.
-Sometimes, especially on plans with lots of Giga, there may be a cap ("fair use policy"), which is almost always very generous anyway and more than enough for a vacation.
+Sometimes, especially on plans with lots of data, there may be a cap ("fair use policy"), which is almost always very generous anyway and more than enough for a vacation.

 When is roaming not enough?
 The 4 limits you need to know